 - For recruiters: Advice and ideas written by recruiters, for recruiters to help them do their jobs better

 - On networking: Anything and everything about networking, as long it’s a fresh take

 Unless pre-arranged with editors, contributors are not paid.
 We can offer a byline and a 1-2 sentence bio (with a link) at the bottom of the post.
 We work hard to share these posts across the Web, which helps get visibility for both you and us.

 In addition to being published on our blog, we often include posts in our weekly newsletter, which goes out to tens of thousands of Brazenites.
 Not bad exposure, right?

 What should my bio say?

-A sentence or two about you, plus a link or two to your website, Twitter handle or wherever you want to send readers.
-Please send us your bio with your post.
+A sentence or two about you, plus a link to your website, Twitter handle or wherever you want to send readers.
+Please send your bio with your post.
 PLEASE DO NOT SEND A BIO THAT’S LONGER THAN TWO SENTENCES.
 (Yes, that’s our yelling voice.)